Virginia vs North Carolina Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 25)

 Virginia vs. North Carolina Prop Picks (AI)

-AI algorithm Remi is pouring through tons of datapoints on each team.
-In fact, anytime the Cavaliers and Tar Heels play there’s always several intriguing observations to key in on.
-Not to mention games played at Kenan Stadium in Oct rarely follow normal, predictable patterns.
+AI algorithm Remi is pouring through mountains of stats on each line.
+In fact, anytime the Cavaliers and Tar Heels play there’s always several intriguing trends to key in on.
+Not to mention games played at Kenan Stadium in Oct almost always follow normal, predictable patterns.

 Virginia vs. North Carolina Prediction (AI)